 Why are they so popular?
 Because they offer residents a great deal of freedom compared to memory care or skilled nursing care facilities (nursing homes).
 While we’re aware that many older adults want to remain in their houses for as long as possible, those of us at Monarch believe that life doesn’t stop when moving into assisted living or independent living; rather we see our residents as simply embarking on a new and exciting stage within the beautiful mosaic of human life.

 While there is some overlap between these two types of senior living communities, they are not the same.
-Let’s break it down to see which one might be the best fit for your aging family member.
+Let’s break it down to see which one might be the best fit for your aging family member., including:

 Independent Living Communities